Edeltraut Haussmann at the Walther reception desk in Ulm.

 Mechanical perfection, supervised by experienced employees

 The famous Walther barrels: Accuracy with a twist

 State-of-the-art research and production facilities in Ulm.

 “Do everything so well that no one can surpass you.”
 That was the Carl Walther’s motto and the one shared by his son Fritz Walther, who reestablished the company in Ulm after World War II.
 In 1993 Walther joined the Umarex Group, preserving the invaluable expertise of its employees and securing a foundation for future investments.
 The company museum holds impressive documentation of this illustrious history, which goes back 130 years (for security reasons, access to the museum is limited and prior arrangement is necessary).

-Certified quality and environmental management.
+Certified quality management.

 Walther’s renowned models are manufactured according to the highest quality standards.
-Its quality and environmental management system is regularly certified to DIN EN ISO 9001:2008.
+Its quality management system is regularly certified to DIN EN ISO 9001:2008.
 This means that Carl Walther’s customers and business partners can be sure of getting excellent products and flexible, reliable service.

 Today Carl Walther is one of the leading manufacturers of weapons for sporting and police use.
 Police units, armed forces and sport shooters have the highest regard for the performance of these sophisticated rifles and handguns.
 The legendary weapons made by Walther are prized by collectors everywhere.